 AS 3786 - Advises that Smoke Detectors / Alarms are required for all buildings where people sleep.
+Any existing smoke alarms manufactured more than 10 years ago should be replaced with photo electric smoke alarms which comply with Australian Standards (AS) 3786-2014.

-It is recommended that an electrician be consulted to advise on those installed or install new detectors / alarms.
+An electrician should be consulted to advise on those installed or install new detectors / alarms if / where required.